uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/stats/onemath_stats_max.rst

 .. rubric:: Description and Assumptions

-The oneapi::mkl::stats::max function is used to compute a max values arrays (max value for each dataset's dimension).
+The oneapi::math::stats::max function is used to compute a max values arrays (max value for each dataset's dimension).

 :ref:`onemath_stats_max` supports the following precisions for data: